 Sometimes my best recipes happen when I have a certain ingredient I’ve been infatuated with but suddenly I want to do something different with it.
 A few weeks ago that happened with my favorite Baby Arugula Salad.
 Oh yes, I love that baby arugula salad, but that day I found myself with half a tub of baby arugula and a yearning for something different than a salad.

-I knew arugula was great with pasta, and I always have sweet potatoes on hand, so I ended up creating this meatless dish that combines sweet potatoes sauteed and glazed with balsamic vinegar, wilted baby arugula, and a generous handful of good quality Parmesan cheese.
-This Easy Penne Pasta with Balsamic Sweet Potatoes, Arugula, and Parmesan was comforting and satisfying on a colder-than-I-might-have-wanted November day.
+I knew arugula was great with pasta, and I always have sweet potatoes on hand, so I ended up creating this Pasta with Sweet Potatoes that had great flavors from arugula and Parmesan cheese!
+This recipe combines sweet potatoes sauteed and glazed with balsamic vinegar, wilted baby arugula, and a generous handful of good quality Parmesan cheese.
+This easy meatless pasta dish was comforting and satisfying on a colder-than-I-might-have-wanted November day.